Editor’s note: This article has been updated with corrected data.

 Investing Beyond the Current Economic Cycle

-Partly due to the illiquidity of private real estate, investors tend to consider real estate a years-long investment, holding real estate investments for more than seven years—sometimes much longer.
+Investors tend to consider real estate a commitment, holding real estate investments for more than seven years—sometimes much longer.
+That’s partly due to the illiquidity of private real estate.
 To account for this, the chart below conveys the same analysis over 10-year investment periods.
 In the 10-year cases, private real estate returns meet or exceed those of the two-year Treasury note strategy in all three major recessions.
 Over the three 10-year investment periods, private real estate generated average returns that exceeded those generated by two-year Treasury notes by a relative 68%.

 10-Year Cumulative Return, Private Real Estate Vs. 2-Year Treasury Notes